Reviews You Can Rely On

 Number of Burners N/A

 The Elite Gourmet 12" electric grill is perfect for those with limited space who still want to prioritize grilling indoors or on the road.
-Our testing team loved the limited assembly and user-friendly design that features a temperature control dial ranging from 200 °F to 450 °F. Truth be told, testing revealed that this grill runs hotter than advertised on the dial, even hotter when sealed with the tempered glass lid – we measured surface temperatures closer to 550 °F. Weighing only five pounds, this grill is highly portable and easily stored on your countertop or in the drawer of your camper.
+Our testing team loved the limited assembly and user-friendly design that features a temperature control dial ranging from 200 °F to 450 °F. Truth be told, testing revealed that this grill runs hotter than advertised on the dial, even hotter when sealed with the tempered glass lid – we measured surface temperatures closer to 550 °F. Weighing only six pounds, this grill is highly portable and easily stored on your countertop or in the drawer of your camper.
 The non-stick cooking surface is dishwasher safe and easy to clean, thanks in large part to a removable pan that catches any unwanted grease.

 This niche design is not without its setbacks.
 Besides the grilling plate measuring hotter than advertised, the grilling area of this compact model is limited, making it difficult to prepare an entire meal for a small group all at once.
 The 1200-watt electric power is also tricky, as you'll need a generator or electric campsite if you want to grill on the road.
 But if you have a power converter in your vehicle, the ease of use, portability, and cooking performance – especially in the wind – make the electric Elite Gourmet grill stand apart from the rest.
 For price-conscious grillers, another option with easy-to-use features in a lightweight package is the Char-Broil 240 Portable.